ShadrackAdwera/ts-etl/README.md

      - Extract, Transform & Load the data from the CSV file to a message broker (NATS).
      - This message broker emits an event which is subscribed to by the **data service**.
      - Request a pre signed URL from S3
-     - Upload this CSV to Amazon S3 using the pre signed URL and save the link alongside the user who created it inside MongoDB.
+     - Upload this CSV to Amazon S3 using the pre signed URL and save the link alongside the user who created it inside **MongoDB**.

   3. **_Data Service_**